Gajendragad: Tourism

 At Kudalasangama the rivers Krishna and Malaprabha merge (sangama) here, This place is closely associated with the 12th-century poet and social reformer Basavanna.
 There is a temple dedicated to Lord Sangameswara, worshipped in the form of a linga.
 The temple is an ancient monument built in the Chalukya style architecture.
 This place is well developed as one of the great tourism place.

 Kalakaleshwara temple

 A little known pilgrim of North Karnataka.
-Gajendragad is a small town lying amidst hills, in one of which is encapsulated Kalakaleshwara temple of Lord Shiva (known as Dakshina Kashi), who is worshipped in the form of Kalakaleshwara.
+Gajendragad is a Town Municipal Council lying amidst hills, in one of which is encapsulated Kalakaleshwara temple of Lord Shiva (known as Dakshina Kashi), who is worshipped in the form of Kalakaleshwara.
 There are some large steps that lead you up to the temple.
 It is a traditional temple with Udbhava Linga.
 There we can find God Veerabhadra temple also in the same premises.
 But one would definitely be amazed at the story in which the significance of the destination lies.
 Just outside the temple exit is a small square water reservoir called AntharaGange.
 It is an evergreen water resource that constantly falls along the roots of Peepal tree into the pond all throughout the year.
 It is said to be flowing even in the peaks of summer season and has an unknown root.